Prevailed before Spain’s Constitutional Court in a landmark case that sets a high standard of review for awards

 Bernardo Cremades followed an unusual career path, starting out as an arbitrator aged 26 then moving into advocacy work.
 He has been involved, as counsel or arbitrator, in more than 370 proceedings to date, and now focuses most of his time on arbitrator work.
 Among other roles, he is a member of the International Council for Commercial Arbitration’s governing board and a former vice president of the LCIA.
 He is a founding member of the Spanish Arbitration Club and was, for many years, president of the Spanish Court of Arbitration.

 In terms of his jurisprudential contribution, his name is on many significant awards at ICSID, including cases concerning the formation of an arbitration agreement under an investment treaty; the relationship between contract and treaty claims; the effect of illegality on investment protection; and the definition of an investment.
-A source in Spain says his “influence can be seen in the most important judicial decisions in the field”, and he had a significant influence on the drafting of the 1998 Spanish Arbitration Law.
+He is said to have had a significant influence on the drafting of the 1998 Spanish Arbitration Law.

 In 2013, the King of Spain presented Cremades with the Grand Cross of the Order of St Raymond of Peñafort, in recognition of his services to the administration of justice and the study of law.
 He has also received a medallion from the Arab Association for International Arbitration recognising him as an “ideal arbitrator in Euro-Arab arbitration” and in 2017 was elected to Spain’s Royal Academy of Jurisprudence and Legislation.

 The firm that bears his name, founded in 1969, is home to around 10 lawyers devoted to international arbitration, many of whom also undertake client work.
-It has a reputation for being Spain’s unofficial university of arbitration: a GAR special report on Spain discovered that at least half of the leading Spanish names in the market had earned their stripes at B Cremades & Asociados.
+It has a reputation for being Spain’s unofficial university of arbitration.

 The founder’s son, Bernardo Cremades Jr, joined the firm in 2013 from Curtis Mallet-Prevost, Colt & Mosle in New York.
 While at Curtis he advised on several high-profile arbitrations, including helping to defend Venezuela in ICSID claims.